 Intense pulsed light is a convenient and effective way of making the skin look younger to observers.
 Biopsies of treated skin have shown that the skin also resembles younger skin microscopically, and also expresses genes in a way similar to younger skin.

-Broad band light (BBL) is a light-based procedure that can treat the signs of sun-damaged and ageing skin such as freckles, blood vessels and loose skin with fine wrinkles.
+Broad band light (BBL) is a light-based procedure similar to a laser that can treat the signs of sun-damaged and ageing skin such as freckles, blood vessels and loose skin with fine wrinkles.

 At Spot Check Clinic, we mainly use BBL treatment for areas of skin that have visible signs of sun damage.
 Pigmented conditions that are treated by BBL include:

-The treatment is also very effective treating vascular lesions such as:
+The treatment is also effective at treating vascular lesions such as:

 Other uses of BBL include: